-The Closer Economic Relations Trade Agreement (CER) is a free trade agreement existing between Australia and New Zealand that came into force on January 1st, 1983.
+The Closer Economic Relations Trade Agreement (CER) is a free trade agreement existing between New Zealand and Australia that came into force on January 1st, 1983.

 The CER developed the earlier New Zealand Australia Free Trade Agreement (NAFTA) which was enacted on January 1st, 1966.
 This removed four-fifths of the tarrifs between the two countries and quantitative restrictions on trade across the Tasman Sea.
-However, it came to be seen as too complex and bureaucratic with each of the governments of Australia and New Zealand requesting modifications and additions to the current arrangement.
+However, it came to be seen as too complex and bureaucratic with each of the governments of New Zealand and Australia requesting modifications and additions to the arrangement.